-(2) The designated representative for any other purposes under Part 70.

-"Secondary emissions" means those emissions of federally regulated air pollutants which, although associated with a source, are not emitted from the source itself.

-"Shutdown" means the cessation of operation of equipment.

-"Startup" means the setting in operation of equipment.

-"State implementation plan" or "SIP" (as defined at Ark.
-Code Ann. § 8-4-303), means a plan that specifies measures to be used in the implementation of the state's duties under the Clean Air Act, 42 U.S.C. § 7401 et seq., and that is developed by the department and submitted to the EPA for review and approval.

-"Stationary source" means any building, structure, facility, or installation which emits or may emit any federally regulated air pollutant.

-"Title I modification" means any modification as defined under any regulation promulgated pursuant to Title I of the federal Clean Air Act.
-De minimis changes under Regulation 19, changes to state only permit requirements, administrative permit amendments, and changes to the insignificant activities list are not Title I modifications.
+- (2) The designated representative for any other purposes under Part 70. - "Rule 8" means Arkansas Pollution Control and Ecology Commission Regulation No. 8 until it is amended to replace the term "regulation" with "rule."
+After that time, Rule 8 means Arkansas Pollution Control and Ecology Commission Rule 8. - "Rule 18" means Arkansas Pollution Control and Ecology Commission Regulation No. 18, until it is amended to replace the term "regulation" with "rule."
+After that time, Rule 18 means Arkansas Pollution Control and Ecology Commission Rule 18. - "Rule 26" means Arkansas Pollution Control and Ecology Commission Regulation No. 26, until it is amended to replace the term "regulation" with "rule."
+After that time, Rule 26 means Arkansas Pollution Control and Ecology Commission Rule 26. - "Secondary emissions" means those emissions of federally regulated air pollutants which, although associated with a source, are not emitted from the source itself. - "Shutdown" means the cessation of operation of equipment. - "Startup" means the setting in operation of equipment. - "State implementation plan" or "SIP" (as defined at Ark.
+Code Ann. § 8-4-303), means a plan that specifies measures to be used in the implementation of the state's duties under the Clean Air Act, 42 U.S.C. § 7401 et seq., and that is developed by the department Division and submitted to the EPA for review and approval. - "Stationary source" means any building, structure, facility, or installation which emits or may emit any federally regulated air pollutant. - "Title I modification" means any modification as defined under any regulation promulgated pursuant to Title I of the federal Clean Air Act.
+De minimis changes under RegulationRule 19, changes to state only permit requirements, administrative permit amendments, and changes to the insignificant activities list are not Title I modifications.